-The seventh annual Facilities Days Open House will be hosted by the Wisconsin Centers for Nanoscale Technology and the Materials Research Science and Engineering Center at Union South on the University of Wisconsin–Madison Campus.
+The seventh annual Facilities Days Open House was hosted by the Wisconsin Centers for Nanoscale Technology and the Materials Research Science and Engineering Center at Union South on the University of Wisconsin–Madison Campus.

 The right techniques for your research